"Hello. Hotel Attalos. Can I help you?"

 day and hopefully not on a weekend in July and August when it is packed with people, it is one of the nicest places within striking

 distance of Athens.
 There are several kilometers of pine forests that go right down to the sea so there is plenty of shade not just for you but for your car too.
-There are also several fish tavernas on the beach.
+There are also several fish tavernas on the beach(removed in 2019).
 I park my car and take a swim and then call Andrea on my cell phone to announce that my streak of swimming every day in Greece remains unbroken.
 I would love to have a meal and some wine at one of these tavernas but its only about 11am.
 If I start drinking now I could be here for days.
-I am standing

 The sign that advertises the Ramnous campgrounds reminds me of a story Elias at Swift told me a few years back.
 A friend of his met an archaeologist who took him to a site that was just being excavated.
 "It was unbelievable!
 An entire city of which I was walking down its ancient streets!" he had told Elias and Elias